 The management of Moya Moya disease requires close collaboration between neurologists, neurosurgeons and neuroradiologists.

-(Centre de Référence pour les maladies rares des Vaisseaux du Cerveau et de l’Oeil).
+Our neurosurgical team works in collaboration with the neuroradiology and neurology teams at the CERVCO (Centre de Référence pour les maladies rares des Vaisseaux du Cerveau et de l’Oeil).
 This reference center brings together departments at Hôpital Lariboisière specializing in the treatment of rare vascular pathologies of the retina, spinal cord and brain, including Moya Moya disease.
-The center’s objectives are to improve the treatment of these rare diseases on a national scale, in coordination with the family associations concerned; to set up protocols for the management of these conditions; to disseminate all useful information to patients, their families and all doctors and carers concerned; and to improve our knowledge of the mechanisms of these conditions, thanks to the research developed within the center.
+The objectives of this center are to improve the treatment of these rare diseases on a national scale and in coordination with the family associations concerned, to set up protocols for the management of these conditions and to generally disseminate all useful information to patients, their families and all doctors or carers concerned, and finally to improve knowledge of the mechanisms of these conditions thanks to the research developed at the CERVCO.
+CERVCOwith the aim of developing new, effective therapies.

 Monthly multi-disciplinary meetings are organized to discuss the problems posed by patients affected by Moya Moya disease and make collegial therapeutic decisions.